imagej/imagej.github.io/_pages/help/faq.md

 This is most likely caused by version skew, i.e. when an incompatible version of a build dependency is installed.
 Example: if you build against *mpicbg-1.0.0.jar* and run that plugin in a Fiji which has only installed *mpicbg-0.6.1.jar*, the latter might miss some methods or classes, or even contain incompatible class definitions.

 To investigate, you can use `mvn dependency:copy-dependencies` on the command-line (to copy all build dependencies into *target/dependency/*) and then use your favorite Zip tool to look for the class name mentioned in the exception.
-In Eclipse, you can simply use Ctrl+Shift+T (or Command+Shift+T on MacOSX) to look open the respective class; If a recent enough Eclipse is used, and the default settings have not been tampered with, this will start downloading and show the source attached to the dependency.
+In Eclipse, you can simply use Ctrl+Shift+T (or Command+Shift+T on macOS) to look open the respective class; If a recent enough Eclipse is used, and the default settings have not been tampered with, this will start downloading and show the source attached to the dependency.

 Once you know which dependency is supposed to contain the class/method, compare the version number of the file(s) in *ImageJ.app/plugins/* and *ImageJ.app/jars/*.